ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc - Speed bak.md

 ## Speed
 Cards with a given speed number can only be played if there are that many or fewer cards / abilities currently in dream.
 You may however pay 3 life per number accelerated to speed up your card and be able to play it in response to other cards.
 - Once a card has been played, the speed number is no longer relevant (it does not determine the order cards resolve in).
-- If it is the main phase and there are 0 cards in dream, cards with negative speed values may be played as though they had a speed of 0.
+- If it is the main phase and there are no cards currently in dream, cards with negative speed values may be played as though they had a speed of 0.
 - All ∞ speed effects are always placed above and resolved before any non ∞ speed effects.
 No player can take actions while they are in Dream, and they do not affect which player is or becomes the active player.
 - Taking any action slower than ∞ speed causes the other player to become the active player.

 When you are the active player and are taking actions, you may commit multiple non ∞ speed cards/abilities at once in a group.
-You must choose an order for them in Dream & each card must be fast enough to be played as though it were the top card (you may accelerate them).
-Once you commit the actions, the other player becomes the active player as normal.
+You must choose an order for them in Dream & each card must be fast enough to be played as if the ones below it were already there (you may accelerate them).
+Once you commit the actions, the other player becomes the active player as normal, and the group of cards/abilities only counts as a single card for the purposes of speed.
 ### Advanced notes on timing rules and dream:
 - If during dream effect resolution one or more new cards/abilities are put into dream that are not at ∞ speed, resolution stops, and the player not in control of the new top most card/effect becomes the active player.
 - If effects would trigger simultaneously, they are put into dream all at once, in order of, from top to bottom: